custom-git/custom-git.github.io/README.md

 <br>

 ### FAQs
-`Q.` Not working properly in bash shell on MacOS.<br>
+`Q.` Not working properly in bash shell on MacOS.__
-`A.` Make sure ~/.bashrc file is sourced in ~/.bash_profile.<br>
-     If not, add the following line at the end of ~/.bash_profile file.<br>
+`A.` Make sure ~/.bashrc file is sourced in ~/.bash_profile.<br>ß If not, add the following line at the end of ~/.bash_profile file.<br>
          source ~/.bashrc

-`Q` What to do if something doesn't work?<br>
+`Q.` What to do if something doesn't work?<br>
 `A.` Restart your shell session and try again.<br>
      Reason: network issues may occur while fetching the try or install scripts from the website.

 `Q.` What to do if the issue still persists?<br>
 `A.` Please paste it in the comment section.<br>
      You can also forward your queries to connect@bhavidhingra.dev.

 <br>